ABI-Software/MAPcore-Documentation/source/RatSCG.rst

    :width: 95%
    :align: center

-**Step 3**.
 Neuronal routes conveyed by the SLN as shown below.

 .. figure:: _images/uc9_4.png
    :figwidth: 95%
    :width: 95%
    :align: center

-**Step 4**. *Left-click* on ‘Find nodes and edges connected to node’ to find data relevant to structures connected by the selected nerve.
+**Step 3**. *Left-click* on ‘Find nodes and edges connected to node’ to find data relevant to structures connected by the selected nerve.

 .. figure:: _images/uc9_5.png
    :figwidth: 95%
    :width: 95%
    :align: center

-**Step 5**.
 Structures connected by the SLN as shown below.

 .. figure:: _images/uc9_6.png
    :figwidth: 95%